backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

     print("Change :", pct, "%")
 ```

-<h1><center>Random Forest</center></h1>
+<h2><center>Random Forest</center></h2>

 ### RF - Feature Selection
-Here, I will be using a cross validated recursive selection method to help ensure that any potential deeper corrolations between the features do not go unnoticed.
+Here, I will be using a cross validated recursive selection method to help ensure that any deeper corrolations between the features do not go unnoticed.

 ```python